silx-kit/silx/doc/source/overview.rst

 Additional Material
 -------------------

-- Code Camp Talks. *silx* follows a quarterly release cycle.
-Prior to each release, a code camp takes place in which the novelties are presented and interested users make use of the development version in order to spot bugs or missing features.
-The  `PDFs of the talks are available for download <http://ftp.esrf.fr/pub/scisoft/silx/talks/>`_
+- Code Camp held before releases: `The PDFs of the talks are available for download <http://ftp.esrf.fr/pub/scisoft/silx/talks/>`_